Ministries and Outreach

 Salvation Army

 In addition to the food baskets, the mission gives out gift cards to church family members for different purposes.
 Church members have given money to the homeless, helped the Salvation Army, Senior Center, and Highland Manor by donating socks, slippers, travel size personal items and plastic ware.
 Along with the Exchange Club we donated travel size items for the Drug Court Program.
-Our mission members also make crocheted hats for the baskets along with Christmas stockings filled with all kinds of goodies.
-The Mission also buys for the Angel Tree, seniors, and families.
-We also donate to the Veterans Center to send packages overseas at Christmas time.
+The Mission also buys for the Angel Tree, seniors, and families..

 Our meetings are on the second Thursday of every month at 1:00 pm at Valley Presbyterian Church.
 This meeting is where we plan our next meals and make things like the Christmas stockings.